mulle-kybernetik-tv/MulleObjCCLionDemo/README.md

 ## 2. Get mulle-objc Foundation libraries

 To get things to compile you need the [Foundation](//github.com/MulleFoundation/Foundation) repackaged in a special format and placed into a folder `usr` in your project directory.
-Check the "FoundationWrap" release page for possibly pre-packaged release archives.
-Otherwise, here is how to build and repackage the Foundation:

 ### mulle-objc version 0.20

-For this to work you need to repackage all the Objective-c libraries as well as mulle-sprintf of [Foundation](//github.com/MulleFoundation/Foundation) into
+For this to work you need to repackage all the Objective-C libraries as well as mulle-sprintf of [Foundation](//github.com/MulleFoundation/Foundation) into
 **FoundationWrap**.
 Place the `Foundation-startup`, `mulle-atinit`, `mulle-atexit` libraries into **FoundationWrap-startup**.
 Combine all the remaining
 C files into a **c-wrap** library.
 Create a directory `usr/include` and copy all the headers recursively there.
 Create a directory `usr/lib` and copy the three libraries there.